varlottaang/data-ethics-club/17-03-21_writeup.md

 We recognise that to improve things there a need to be opinionated, but it is possible to be opinionated _and_ kind.
 Similarly, criticism can have a place, but it is also necessary to listen to others (particularly in less powerful positions) when they tell you that there are barriers, and consider how you can lower them.

 While we each have an opportunity to be welcoming, we also recognise that there are prominent people in certain communities who have a lot of power in directing the tone of dicussions and managing the behaviour of others.
+These people have an important part to play if we are looking for wider change.

 ## Combating bropen science systemically
 We also discussed how insecure working conditions for researchers could contribute to the nastiness that is sometimes present in academia.